 What are the five Love Languages?

 - Quality Time – Think ‘undivided attention’.
 Those with the love language of quality time like it when others do things with them.
-This is high on my list: I love date night, snuggling up and watching Netflix, going out and doing an activity that’s just us.
+This is high on my list: I love date night, snuggling up and watching Netflix, going out, and doing an activity that’s just us.
 One of the nicest presents my bestie Rhonda got me was a voucher for time with her.
-She organised someone to care for her young children and we went out and had wine and a platter and we talked.
+She organized someone to care for her young children and we went out and had wine and a platter and we talked.
 Bliss.

 - Physical Touch – These folk love to receive hugs, kisses and high-fives.
 This is my hubby’s No1: When I walk past him I often squeeze his bum or give him a nuzzle on the neck (that’s as high as I can reach #shortass).
 When we go into town, we always hold hands: I’m not that fussed about handholding, but he likes it!
 Best you don’t fondle your Mum’s bum, mind you.
 Nah, go for a hug.